rheiland/xml2jupyter/paper/paper.md

 ![](images/nano_2x2.png)

-We welcome suggestions and contributions (via GitHub pull requests) to xml2jupyter.
+We welcome suggestions and contributions to xml2jupyter.
 For example, currently, we arrange the generated parameter widgets in a single column, with (optional) descriptions of the parameters.
 This is an appropriate layout for an educational setting.
-But if a GUI will be used by just a single researcher, it may be preferable to generate a more compact layout of widgets.
+But if a GUI will be used by researchers who are already familiar with the parameters, it may be preferable to generate a more compact layout of widgets.
 <!-- Suggestions for additional visualization functionality are also welcome. -->

 # Acknowledgements